To use a tarp or a tent? That is the question.

 Choosing between a tarp shelter and a tent is no easy task.
-They both have their strengths and weaknesses--- weigh these qualities out to see which one is the best for you.
+They both have their strengths and weaknesses—weigh these qualities out to see which one is the best for you.

 Generally, tents are great for beginners and casual campers.
-If you don't mind the extra weight, hate bugs, are camping during the winter or simply don't want to bother with a complicated set-up, tents are the preferable option.
+If you don’t mind the extra weight, hate bugs, are camping during the winter, or simply don’t want to bother with a complicated setup, tents are the preferable option.

 Tarps, on the other hand, are great for seasoned outdoorsmen who really want to experience nature to the fullest.
-They're the shelter of choice if you're keen on shedding some weight from your pack.
-You also can't discount a tarp's multiple functions.
+They’re the camping shelter of choice if you’re keen on shedding some weight from your pack.
+You also can’t discount a tarp’s multiple functions.
 Keep one in your bug out bag in case SHTF.

 So, should you pack a tarp or a tent?

 The answer to this age-old question will ultimately depend on you.
 We hope you found this article useful in making the right decision that best fits your needs.
-Whichever shelter you choose, make sure to soak in the experience and enjoy your time outdoors!
+Whichever camping shelter you choose, make sure to soak in the experience and enjoy your time outdoors!